HTTPArchive/almanac.httparchive.org/src/content/en/2024/http.md

 analysts: [tunetheweb]
 editors: [tunetheweb]
 translators: []
-rmarx_bio: Robin is a web protocol and performance researcher at <a hreflang="en" href="https://www.uhasselt.be/edm">Hasselt University, Belgium</a>.
-He has been working on getting QUIC and HTTP/3 ready to use by creating tools like <a hreflang="en" href="https://github.com/quiclog">qlog and qvis</a>.
+rmarx_bio: Dr. Robin Marx is a web performance expert at Akamai Technologies.
+He studies the performance and operation of modern web protocols such as HTTP/2, HTTP/3, and QUIC.
+Robin often speaks about web performance at international conferences, making complex situations more understandable for the general public.
 results: https://docs.google.com/spreadsheets/d/1PfTZkbmgyLA3NmEICeCyxpMWgP7cKY7EsZl9RciE5S4/
 featured_quote: We can see that support for HTTP/3 has steadily risen, up to 26% (desktop) and 28% (mobile) in 2024.
 featured_stat_1: 85%